 Dr. Tango feels fortunate to be able to live a life where she can combine her interest in medicine and passion for animals.
 She delivers care from a wealth of knowledge and experience that her mother, a nurse, helped to build.
 Her clients are extremely loyal, because they feel her compassion and appreciate her confidence.
-At home, she is Mom to Grady, a very energetic shepherd mix rescue.
 She is a bit of a foodie that also enjoys travel, running, and CrossFit.
 She is active with Team RWB, enriching the lives of veterans by connecting them to their community through physical and social activity.
 She also volunteers at the Animal Welfare League of Arlington.

 Dr. Tango earned her veterinary degree at Atlantic Veterinary College, UPEI Canada.
-She has a special interest in dentistry, soft tissue surgery, and shelter medicine.
+She has a special interest in pet dentistry, soft tissue surgery, and animal shelter medicine.

 Shauna Waite, DVM

 Dr. Waite comes to us from warm places.
 She was born and raised in Southern California, earned her BS degrees at UC Davis, graduated from St. George’s University Veterinary School in Grenada, West Indies, and interned in Atlanta and practiced in Florida.
 From the time she was a young teenager, she has been passionate about working and volunteering for animals; both companion and those found in the Zoo.
 She has a special interest and talent in surgery.
 Dr. Waite has visited Thailand to develop after-school programs with Athletes in Action Christian Mission.
 She has worked with wildlife veterinarians in Africa to capture animals in need of relocation.
 She also offers extraordinary service to our local Humane Rescue Alliance, raising funds and volunteering medical services.